 #2 Grab a Coffee Nap or a Catnap

 If you’re like many sleep-deprived small business owners, you may feel you’re just too busy to get the suggested 7 to 8 hours of sleep nightly.
 And forget about adding a daytime nap — who has time?
-Yet if you’re looking for a cheap and easy way to boost productivity, a 20-30 minute midday-nap could be the answer – especially if it’s a coffee nap.
+Yet if you’re looking for a cheap and easy way to boost productivity, a 20 to 30 minute midday-nap could be the answer – especially if it’s a coffee nap.

 A coffee nap simply refers to drinking a cup of coffee then sleeping for about 20 minutes.
 Though it’s a stimulant that can improve reaction time, the caffeine in coffee takes about 20 minutes to hit your system.
 And sleeping reduces brain chemical adenosine which accumulates when we’re awake and can contribute to brain fog.
 Caffeine works by inhibiting the adenosine receptors.
 So napping while giving the caffeine from your coffee time to kick in could make you alert, focused, and ready to work when you wake up.